You are visiting the United Arab Emirates Kee Safety website from United States. Would you like to go to the United States site?

 There are many standards relating to both temporary and permanent roof edge protection around the globe.
 These standards include:

 The above standards often cause confusion when individuals are trying to specify a guardrail product as many require different load and testing criteria.
 In addition, there are no specific standards that deal with cantilevered guardrails which are used as both temporary and permanent product solutions, hence further confusion.

-The UK Building Regulations Part K requires a guardrail to consist of a minimum two horizontal rails with a minimum height of 1100mm.
-The loading criteria is taken from BS 6399 part 1 1996 and requires the guardrail to withstand a uniformly distributed load of 0.74kN per metre and a point load of 0.5kN.
+The UK Building Regulations Part K requires a guardrail to consist of a minimum of two horizontal rails with a minimum height of 1100mm.
+The loading criteria are taken from BS 6399 part 1 1996 and require the guardrail to withstand a uniformly distributed load of 0.74kN per meter and a point load of 0.5kN.

 Part K2 has a specific heading “Guarding of areas used for maintenance” Clause 3.4b states “If access will be required less frequently than once a month: it may be appropriate to use temporary guarding…” “The Construction (Design and Management) Regulations 2007 (CDM) and the Work at Height Regulations 2005 give provisions for such measures.”